robseb/Django2FPGAdemo/README.md

    ````
 ## Routing the URLs of the Application
 * By default nothing will be routed to the front page of this application (http://<iPv4-Address of the Board>:8181/)
-* To link the front page to the "AccSensor"-App with the previosly created UI at the following lines of code in the global url configurations (*DjangoFPGA/DjangoFPGA/urls.py*):
+* To link the front page to the App, add the following lines of code to the global url configuration file (*DjangoFPGA/DjangoFPGA/urls.py*):
   ````python
   # DjangoFPGA URL Configuration
   from django.contrib import admin